643 Educational Assistance: Veterans' Dependents, State Retirees, Disabled, and Elderly Persons Programs

 Responsible Officer: Associate Vice President, Business and Finance

-This policy establishes the process for educational assistance programs offered by institutions governed by the Board of Regents, state universities, and University of Tennessee systems.
+This policy establishes the process for educational assistance programs offered by institutions governed by the Board of Regents, state-supported universities, and University of Tennessee systems.

 II.
 Veterans’ Dependents’ Post-Secondary Education Program

 A. T.C.A. § 49-7-102 provides that every dependent child in this state under the age of twenty-three (23) years, whose parent was killed, died as a direct result of injuries received, or has been officially reported as being either a prisoner of war or missing in action, while serving honorably as a member of the U.S. armed forces during a qualifying period of armed conflict, or was formerly a prisoner of war or missing in action under such circumstances, or the spouse of such veteran, is entitled to a waiver of tuition, maintenance fees, student activity fees, and required registration or matriculation fees, and shall be admitted without cost to any institutions of higher education owned, operated, and maintained by the state.
 A full-time student load (twelve semester hours or equivalent) is required.

 B. Employees of any state supported college or university, qualifying as a spouse or dependent for benefits under this program, shall use this program first and shall not be simultaneously eligible for benefits under other programs in this policy.

 C. Exceptions: Grant-in-Aid Program recipients.
 For purposes of this program, the following definitions are provided:

 1. Dependent Child.
 A natural or adopted child or stepchild of a veteran or service member who is claimed as a dependent for income tax purposes.

 2. Parent.
 The parent of a natural or adopted child or stepchild whom such parent claims as a dependent for federal income tax purposes.